All about birds

 Mandarin Duck, Aix galericulata, floating in water.

-Mandarin Duck, Aix galericulata.
-(Katja / Pixabay; PD)
+Mandarin Duck, Aix galericulata (Katja / Pixabay; PD)

-The change is brought about by shedding (molting) old feathers and replacing them with new ones.
+This change is brought about by shedding (molting) old feathers and replacing them with new ones.
 Not all birds make such a dramatic transformation from winter to spring, but almost all have a complete molt annually.
-(The feathers are dropped and replaced gradually, not all at one time–that’s why we don’t see bald birds staring mournfully down at us from their perches!)
+(The feathers are dropped and replaced gradually, not all at one time—that’s why we don’t see bald birds staring mournfully down at us from their perches!)
 Birds molt for a couple of reasons: First, feathers wear out, especially those of birds that migrate.
 Second, breeding season calls for birds to put on their courtship plumage.

 The colors of feathers are produced in two ways.
 One is from color-producing chemicals in the feathers, called pigments.
-The other is structural elements, such as barbules and air bubbles that cause colors to react with one another and refract (bend) light waves, like a prism.
+The other is structural elements, such as barbules (tiny, hook-like structures) and air bubbles that cause colors to react with one another and refract (bend) light waves, like a prism.
 This results in iridescence.
 The dazzling throats of some male hummingbirds are examples.

 Male Costa's Hummingbird sitting on a branch.
 His throat refracts a combination of black, purple and wine colors.